Spreading and Structural Balance on Signed Networks: Main results

 Hence, $x^*_j = (\mathbf{x}(0)^T\mathbf{1}_1)d_j/(2m)$ if $v_j\in V_1$ and $-(\mathbf{x}(0)^T\mathbf{1}_1)d_j/(2m)$ otherwise. \end{proof} Hence, from Proposition \ref{pro:balance-steady}, we can see that the steady state now depends on the initial condition, which is different from random walks defined on networks only of positive connections.
 However, if we further assume that the initial state agrees with the balanced structure, where it has positive values in one node subset of the bipartition (e.g., $V_1$) and negative values in the other (e.g., $V_2$), the dependence can be removed partially since $\abs{\mathbf{x}(0)^T\mathbf{1}_1} = 1$, while the sign of the steady state still depends on the initialization.

-\paragraph{Antibalanced networks.} We then continue to the case when the signed network is antibalanced, and will show that a steady state cannot be achieved generally, but one for odd times while another for even times. \begin{proposition} The signed transition matrix $\mathbf{P}$ has eigenvalue $-1$ if and only if $G$ is antibalanced. \end{proposition} \begin{proof} A graph $G = (V, E, \mathbf{W})$ is antibalanced if and only if the graph constructed by negating the edge sign $G_n = (V, E, -\mathbf{W})$ is balanced.
-By Proposition \ref{pro:balance-lambda}, $G_n$ is balanced if and only if its signed transition matrix $\mathbf{P}_n = - \mathbf{P}$ has eigenvalue $1$, which is equivalent to that $\mathbf{P}$ has eigenvalue $-1$. \end{proof} Note again that $-1$ being an eigenvalue of $\mathbf{P}$ is equivalent to $2$ being an eigenvalue of $\mathbf{L}_{rw}$, where the latter has also been shown for antibalanced graphs \cite{Li_2009_normL}.
+\paragraph{Antibalanced networks.} We then continue to the case when the signed network is antibalanced, and will show that a steady state cannot be achieved generally, where there is one limit for odd times and another for even times.
+To start with, the leading eigenvalue can be characterized as in Corollary \ref{cor:antibalance-lambda}, which can be directly deducted from Theorem \ref{the:transition-spect} (or Corollary \ref{cor:balance-lambda}). \begin{corollary} The signed transition matrix $\mathbf{P}$ has eigenvalue $-1$ if and only if $G$ is antibalanced. \end{corollary} Note again that $-1$ being an eigenvalue of $\mathbf{P}$ is equivalent to $2$ being an eigenvalue of $\mathbf{L}_{rw}$, where the latter has also been shown for antibalanced graphs \cite{Li_2009_normL}.

 \begin{proposition} If $G$ is antibalanced, then $\mathbf{P}^t$ is still a signed transition matrix, and has the following signed pattern: